-In planning and performing our audit of the financial statements, we considered Southern Nevada Health District's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Southern Nevada Health District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Southern Nevada Health District's internal control.
+Our responsibility, as prescribed by professional standards, is to plan and perform our audit to obtain reasonable, rather than absolute, assurance about whether the financial statements are free of material misstatement.
+An audit of financial statements includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control over financial reporting.
+Accordingly, as part of our audit, we considered the internal control of Southern Nevada Health District solely for the purpose of determining our audit procedures and not to provide any assurance concerning such internal control.